 Most departments tend to produce publications on a regular schedule and understand considerable time and expense is involved in any publication project.
 Some pre-planning can save you time and expense and also help reduce stress when a project is on deadline.

-ULM strongly encourages departments to contact Christi Bailey, Director of Graphic Design, prior to starting a publication project.
+ULM strongly encourages departments to contact Shanette Washington, Graphic Design Coordinator, prior to starting a publication project.

 ULM units are free to design their own publications, assuming there is design expertise available within the department.
 For example, the School of Visual and Performing Arts is very adept at design, as graphic design is taught as part of its curriculum.
 Conversely, the Telephone Office may not have graphic design expertise available.